-Manta is home to Ecuador's largest seaport, which means that it is one of the important commercial hubs in the country.
+Manta is home to a seaport, which means that it is one of the important commercial hubs in the country.
 With the ability to house so many large ships it's a popular stopping point for cruise ships.
 The main industry in Manta is tuna fishing, and the catch of the fishing fleet from the city makes it a great place to enjoy seafood.

 Location and Geography

-Manta is on the central east coast of Ecuador and is the second largest city in the area behind Portoviejo, which is located inland of Manta.
+Manta is on the central coast of Ecuador and is the second largest city in the area behind Portoviejo, which is located inland of Manta.
 While the city enjoys several beaches, as you travel inland from the city itself the terrain becomes a dry tropical forest.